+POLS-1000, Introduction to American

+Government

-or POLS-1500, American 20th Century Political History or POLS-1750, Leadership Matters
+or POLS-1500, American 20th Century

-POLS-2010, Comparative World Government and Politics
+Political History

+or POLS-1750, Leadership Matters

-ECON-2090, Principles of Macroeconomics POLS-2500, Research Methods POLS-2750, Public Policy Analysis and nine additional credits in courses offered by the department.
+POLS-2500, Research Methods

+POLS-2750, Public Policy Analysis

+and nine additional credits in courses offered by

+the department.

 Transfer students who seek to complete a minor in political science must complete a minimum of 50% of their credits in political science at Benedictine College.